Skip to main content

 <projectUrl>https://www.your-web-here.com/</projectUrl>

-<Description>Please enter a description of SampleExt here. </Description>
+<Description>Please write a description of SampleExt here.</Description>

 <releaseNotes></releaseNotes>